 - pinch of salt

-1. Preheat the oven to 350 degrees.
-Line a loaf tin with parchment.
+- Preheat the oven to 350° F. Line a loaf tin with parchment.

-2. Measure all ingredients into a mixing bowl and beat with a stand or hand mixer for about two minutes, until well blended.
-Mix in 1/2 cup mini semisweet chocolate chips if desired.
+- Measure all ingredients into a mixing bowl and beat with a stand or hand mixer for about two minutes, until well-blended.
+Mix in ½ cup mini semi-sweet chocolate chips, if desired.
 Spoon the mixture into the prepared tin and level the surface.

-3. Bake in the oven for about one hour, until well-risen and golden brown.
-A fine skewer inserted in the center should come out clean.
-Leave the tin to cool for a few minutes, then turn out to slice and serve.
+- Bake in the oven for about one hour, until well-risen and golden brown. a fine skewer inserted into the center should come out clean.
+Leave the tin to cool for a few minutes, then turn out onto a cooling rack before slicing and serving.